waalbert/hackuci-tech-deliverable/README.md

 as you want!
 For the backend, we've provided you with a route that handles form submissions for creating a message, but you'll also need to create a new route that allows the frontend to retrieve messages from the backend.

+<strong>Side Note:</strong> Feel free to customize the development environment
+however you want (i.e. add formatters or linters to your liking).
+Just be sure to not modify any of the starter code that we've provided you!

 Once you feel as if your message board is complete, please create your own GitHub repository, push your changes to there, and provide the link to it in